 Have you been itching to take a road trip?
-Heading out on the open road is probably more appealing this year than ever before.
+Heading out on the open road has gotten more popular than ever.
 But traveling with dogs, while priceless, can also be a challenge.
 Dogs can get restless in a moving vehicle and behave in unsafe ways, like jumping over the seat and into your lap.

 So to make sure you and your fur baby have a safe and happy trip, don’t leave home without these road trip essentials for traveling with your dog.